 Who should take the class?
 If you want to audition for theatre – a play or musical – where there are cuts, this class will help you get and maintain a competitive edge.
 If you want to get an agent here in Phoenix, this class is essential.
 Phoenix agents represent you “across the board,” which means in commercials, voice over, film, TV, hosting and print.
 You must have training, and skills, in all of these areas.
 If you want to get an agent in LA (First talk to your parents!
 That is a huge commitment!), the skills you learn in the class are applicable to huge markets.
 (Phoenix is the 6th market Amanda and lived and worked in, so the curriculum reflects that experience.)
 If you already have an agent, you know that ongoing training is essential to being competitive.
 Most agents actually require you to train regularly.

 Who teaches the classes?
 Amanda Melby designed all of the curriculum and materials.
-She has been a working actor for 30+ years, a member of SAG-AFTRA for 20 years and a member of AEA for 18 years.
-She has a B.A. in Theatre and English from Concordia College in MN, has studied in Howard Fine’s Master class in LA and has training from all of the markets she’s lived and worked in.
-Will Hightower is a graduate of both the Phoenix College (AA) and Arizona State University (BA) theatre programs.
+She has been a working actor for 30+ years, a member of SAG-AFTRA for 25 years and a member of AEA for 20 years.
+She has a B.A. in Theatre and English from Concordia College in MN, has studied in Howard Fine’s and Gunnar Rohrbacher's Master classes in LA and has training from all of the markets she’s lived and worked in.
 Ashley Faulkner graduated from Arizona State University with a degree in Theatre and Film Studies.
 Read their BIOS here.